Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - `51% Attack` is when a group of network occupies 51% of the network making it able to move the network to a given direction.
 - `Proof Of Work` costs a lot of electricity.
 - `Proof Of Stake` uses much less energy.

+## 2. Welcome to Remix - Simple Storage
 -